Space debris: Self-removal

-Although the ITU requires geostationary satellites to move to a graveyard orbit at the end of their lives, the selected orbital areas do not sufficiently protect GEO lanes from debris.
+Although the ITU requires geostationary satellites to move to a graveyard orbit at the end of their lives, the selected orbital areas do not effectively protect GEO lanes.
 Rocket stages (or satellites) with enough propellant may make a direct, controlled de-orbit, or if this would require too much propellant, a satellite may be brought to an orbit where atmospheric drag would cause it to eventually de-orbit.
 This was done with the French Spot-1 satellite, reducing its atmospheric re-entry time from a projected 200 years to about 15 by lowering its altitude from 830 km to about 550 km.

 The Iridium constellation – 95 communication satellites launched during the five-year period between 1997 and 2002 – provides a set of data points on the limits of self-removal.
 The satellite operator – Iridium Communications – remained operational over the two-decade life of the satellites (albeit with a company name change through a corporate bankruptcy during the period) and, by December 2019, had "completed disposal of the last of its 65 working legacy satellites."
-However, this process left 30 satellites with a combined mass of (or nearly a third of the mass of this constellation) in LEO orbits at approximately 700 km altitude, where self-decay is quite slow.
+However, this process left 30 satellites with a combined mass of (or nearly a third of the mass of this constellation) in LEO orbits at approximately 700 km altitude, where self-decay is slow.
 Of these satellites, 29 simply failed during their time in orbit and were thus unable to self-deorbit, while one – Iridium 33 – was involved in the 2009 satellite collision with the derelict Russian military satellite Kosmos-2251.
 No contingency plan was laid for the removal of satellites that were unable to remove themselves.
 In 2019, the CEO of Iridium, Matt Desch, said that Iridium would be willing to pay an active-debris-removal company to deorbit its remaining first-generation satellites if it were possible for an unrealistically low cost, say " per deorbit, but [he] acknowledged that price would likely be far below what a debris-removal company could realistically offer.
-'You know at what point [it's] a no-brainer, but [I] expect the cost is really in the millions or tens of millions, at which price I know it doesn't make sense.'"
+'You know at what point [it is] a no-brainer, but [I] expect the cost is really in the millions or tens of millions [of dollars], at which price I know it doesn't make sense.

 Passive methods of increasing the orbital decay rate of spacecraft debris have been proposed.
 Instead of rockets, an electrodynamic tether could be attached to a spacecraft at launch; at the end of its lifetime, the tether would be rolled out to slow the spacecraft.
 Other proposals include a booster stage with a sail-like attachment and a large, thin, inflatable balloon envelope.

 In late December 2022, ESA successfully carried out a demonstration of a breaking sail-based satellite deorbiter, ADEO, which could be used by mitigation measures and is part of ESA's Zero Debris Initiative.
 Around one year earlier, China also tested a drag sail.